nathandanielanderson/Q4_Sol_shancus/README.md

 ### Player Withdrawal
 Players can withdraw tokens from the game into their connected wallet:
-- A token transfer occurs from the World ATA to the player’s User ATA.
+- A token transfer occurs from the World ATA to the User Wallet ATA.
-- The World PDA tracks the remaining in-game token supply.
+- The in-game state tracks the remaining in-game tokens a player has.